Blendify/blender-manual/trunk/blender_docs/manual/video_editing/sequencer/strips/effects/multicam.rst

 #.
 When you select the Multicam strip, the keys :kbd:`1` to :kbd:`9` are mapped to the cut buttons.
    So, select the Multicam strip and start playback and press the keys for the correct input while watching the individual cameras.
 #.
-You will end up with a small Multicam selector strip for every cut.
+You will end up with a small Multicam Selector strip for every cut.

 In reality, it boils down to: watch a few seconds to see, what is coming, watch it again and do a rough cut using the number keys,